Electricity sector of the United States

-The four above-mentioned market segments of the U.S. electricity sector are regulated by different public institutions with some functional overlaps: The federal government sets general policies through the Department of Energy, environmental policy through the Environmental Protection Agency and consumer protection policy through the Federal Trade Commission.
-The safety of nuclear power plants is overseen by the Nuclear Regulatory Commission.
+The U.S. electricity sector is regulated by different public institutions with some functional overlaps.
+The federal government sets general policies through the Department of Energy.
 Economic regulation of the distribution segment is a state responsibility, usually carried out through Public Utilities Commissions; the inter-state transmission segment is regulated by the federal government through the Federal Energy Regulatory Commission.